sathishshan/lftp-files-mirror/README.md

-### lftp--mirror--files--alone | Create  directories  the  same  as  in the remote server and get the files into them instead of mirroring all files in current directory.
+### lftp--mirror--files--alone | Create  directorie in local the  same  as  in the remote server and get the files into them instead of mirroring all files in current directory.

 #### Script USAGE:
 "For MAN page use -m [help command]"